GLOBAL MARKETS-Stocks up on strong U.S. service sector report

 By Herbert Lash

-NEW YORK, Aug 5 Global equities markets rose on Wednesday on data showing the pace of growth in the U.S. service sector surged in July to a decade high, as well as being boosted by solid corporate results in Europe, while the dollar teetered as investors gauged the likelihood of a September interest rate hike.
+NEW YORK, Aug 5 Stocks rose on Wednesday, lifted by data showing the pace of growth in the U.S. service sector surged in July to its best level in a decade and solid corporate results in Europe, while the dollar teetered as investors weighed the possibility of a September rate hike.

 The U.S. Institute for Supply Management's services sector index rose to 60.3, its highest reading since August 2005, on sharp increases in business activity, employment and new orders.
-It beat expectations for a 56.2 reading.
-A reading above 50 indicates growth.
+It beat expectations of a 56.2 reading.

-The data backed views the Federal Reserve will raise rates in September after weaker-than-expected U.S. private hiring figures for July released earlier in the day kindled doubts about a rate hike next month.
+The data backed views the Federal Reserve will raise interest rates in September after weaker-than-expected private hiring figures for July released earlier on Wednesday kindled doubts about a rate hike next month.

-The market reflected "a modest bounce back after discernable pressure over the last trading sessions," said Chad Morganlander, portfolio manager at Stifel, Nicolaus & Co in Florham Park, New Jersey.
+"For most people watching the market, whether it's September or December isn't that critical, most people are assuming it will happen this year.
+They've already factored that in to the way they look at the market," said Rick Meckler, president of hedge fund LibertyView Capital Management LLC in Jersey City, New Jersey.

-The dollar mostly rose, supported by comments from Atlanta Federal Reserve President Dennis Lockhart, who is regarded as a centrist policymaker.
-Lockhart, in an interview on Tuesday, put September back on the table for the first U.S. rate rise in almost a decade.
+The dollar was supported by comments from Atlanta Federal Reserve President Dennis Lockhart, regarded as a centrist policymaker, who put September back on the table for the first U.S. rate rise in almost a decade in an interview on Tuesday .

 Lockhart told The Wall Street Journal it would take "significant deterioration" in the U.S. economy for him to not support a rate hike next month.

-Societe Generale shares jumped 7.9 percent after the French bank became the latest major European company to post forecast-beating earnings.
-Regional automakers, which fell in late July on concerns about a slowing China, rallied.
+Societe Generale shares jumped 7.9 percent after the French bank became the latest major European company to post forecast-beating earnings, while regional automakers, which fell in late July on concerns about a slowing China, rallied.
 The STOXX Europe index of 15 companies rose 2.5 percent.

 In debt markets, U.S. Treasuries prices fell, while a sell-off in European bonds accelerated, after the strong ISM report.